Diversity and Identity Abroad

 - Classes are currently being offered online for the spring and summer semesters.
 While this may be a challenge for many students and faculty, we want to help make the shift to online learning as seamless as possible by providing a few key tips and resources.

 - Interim Grading Policy: Due to the unique and unprecedented challenges associated with the COVID-19 pandemic, the University of Houston is implementing an interim policy for undergraduate and graduate grades.
-This interim grade policy applies to spring 2020 and summer 2020 courses.
 Find more information here.

 - Reverse culture shock is common when you return from abroad and may be more difficult when a program ends abruptly.
 You may find this resource from USAC helpful.